Parable of the Renegades [BETA Version]

 Knowing that I have readers can make the sun shine for me on a rainy day!
 With that being said, I hope you enjoy the chapter!
 Have a great day! ;D

 “So, I’m really sorry for lashing out on you like that,” Lucas apologized as he placed a plaster bandage on Davis’ forehead.
 “I mean, I just came back from a really long and exhausting Battle Royale over at the Underground Arena, and you know, lack of sleep can turn even the nicest guy cranky.
 Then you had to pull the trigger when you knocked me into the sand.
 I literally bit the dust on that one!”

 After calming down from his outburst in which he used a steel suitcase loaded with cash as a bludgeoning weapon on his friend, Davis, not to mention shoving his face into the wall three times at that, Lucas was ordered by the clinic's owner, Dr. Rea Nightingale to patch the injuries on his friend's face.
 The treatment was free since Lucas was responsible for the damage, even though it was all done on impulse.

 A few cuts and bruises on the forehead and cheeks along with a bloody nose from the impacts to the wall made the most of Davis' face.
-Thankfully there weren't any broken teeth, which was great because no one in the room had any knowledge of dentistry.
+Thankfully there weren't any broken teeth, which was great since no one in the room had any knowledge of dentistry.

-*Haha* "It's cool, dude."
-Davis grinned and laughed his pain off.
-"These scratches heal in no time."
+“Haha, it’s cool, dude.”
+Davis grinned and laughed off his pain.
+“These scratches heal in no time.”

 Lucas grinned back.
 “Scratches, you say?”